Home / Retiree / Age Pension and seniors concessions / What government services are available for older Australians?

 • The not-for-profit COTA provides information and advocacy services for older Australians in areas such as aged care, retirement income and elder abuse.
 Go to the homepage for links to COTA branches in all states and territories.

-• National Seniors Australia is an independent information and advocacy group for older Australians offering member discounts on a wide range of products and services.
+• National Seniors Australia is another independent information and advocacy group for older Australians, offering member discounts on a wide range of products and services.
 It has branches in all states and territories.

 New South Wales (NSW) services

-Service NSW provides a range of services, including:
+Service NSW provides a range of services and discounts, including:

 Ageing and Disability Abuse Helpline